-The large number of caves in Greece is because of the huge quantities of limestone covering about 65% of the surface.
+A large number of caves in Greece is because of the huge quantities of limestone covering about 65% of the surface.
 Greece has a plethora of natural wonders, and the country’s famous blue caves are no exception.
 These are the best places where sun, sea and earth combine to create a blue wondrous spectacle.

 MELISSANI LAKE CAVE – KEFALONIA

 The legend behind Melissani lake cave in Kefalonia says that it was named after a heartbroken nymph, Melissani, who took her own life when spurned by the god Pan.
-It lies 2 km outside Sami, and regularly features on lists of the most beautiful natural attractions in the world.
+It lies 2 km outside Sami and regularly features on lists of the most beautiful natural attractions in the world.

 To reach the lake, visitors descend through an underground passage; it is after this that the fun really begins.
-A boat ride takes you to the center of the cave, which was originally composed of two chambers.
+A boat ride takes you to the centre of the cave, which was originally composed of two chambers.
 The roof collapsed thousands of years ago following an earthquake, creating a natural window through which sunlight floods in and paints the waters with an array of blue tones.

-It’s a miraculous sight – made even more magical by the tranquility of gliding across the lake in the little oar-powered boats.
+It’s a miraculous sight – made even more magical by the tranquillity of gliding across the lake in the little oar-powered boats.
 No sounds of engines to disturb your peace here; it’s just you and the splash of oars against water.